-We have partnered groups of students with more than 45 leading organisations in Australia and internationally, including China, Hong Kong, Italy, India and the United Kingdom.
-Previous partner organisations include Accenture, ANZ, Ernst and Young, Herbert Smith Freehills, NSW Health, PwC and Westpac.
-Discover our full list of project partners.
+We have partnered groups of interdisciplinary students with more than 85 leading organisations in Australia and internationally, including China, Hong Kong, Italy, India, Singapore and the United Kingdom.
+Our partner organisations include Adobe, EY, Gilbert and Tobin, Jacobs Engineering, PTW Architects, Youth Justice NSW, Westpac and many more.

 Our students provide our partners with genuinely creative, innovative and effective insights to a range of different issues.

 There is no cost to your organisation.
-Your investment is centred on time – an estimated commitment of a minimum of 12 hours.
+Your investment is centred on time – estimated commitment of 10-15 hours during the program.

-Firstly, partners will provide a brief to the students about a real business problem faced by their organisation.
-The students will gather research; conduct detailed analysis and present recommended solutions to you as a group at the end of the semester.
+Firstly, partners will provide a brief to the students about an authentic business or industry problem faced by their organisation.
+The students will gather research; conduct detailed analysis and present recommended solutions to you as a group at the end of the project.

 You will have the opportunity to engage with students and provide feedback on their progress throughout the project before they present their fresh insights and final solutions.

 You will have anywhere from 45 to 60 students in your project, from a variety of disciplines across Science, Engineering, Law, Business, Arts, Architecture, Health and Science.
 Students will then work in smaller groups of five to come up with solutions and recommendations to your business or industry problem.